 I was born and raised in the Kootenay region of British Columbia (Ktunaxa ʔamakiʔ, the traditional territory of the Ktunaxa people), split between rural communities in the Elk Valley and the Creston Valley.
 My love for environmental science and wildlife biology stems from exploring this spectacular area of the world as a young kid.
 Growing up in a family that included an entomologist (grandfather) and a biologist (mother), both with an immense passion for their work, had an inevitable trickle down effect on me.
-I can't remember many instances where an outdoor hike or family camping trip was not accompanied by many stops (much to the dismay of the group) to identify insects, listen to bird calls, or ponder which mammal made tracks in the snow.
-In part to these cherished memories is why I put conservation of our natural spaces above everything else.
+I can't remember many instances where an outdoor hike or family camping trip was not accompanied by many stops to identify insects, listen to bird calls, or ponder which furry creature made tracks in the snow.
+In part to these cherished memories is why I put conservation and sustainable use of our natural spaces at the forefront of my work.

-When I'm not studying forests and the critters that live in them, you can find me outside hiking, kayaking, camping, or playing golf!
+When I'm not studying forests and fish, you can find me outside hiking, kayaking, camping, or playing golf!

 Wenjutiamw G’mten (Mount Carleton, New Brunswick) in October, 2022 photo credit: Kieran Simpson